muhammadattia95/caching-workshop/README.md

 Monitor the Redis cache to see how data is cached (you can use Redis CLI or Another Redis software Download it from the [Another Redis software](https://github.com/qishibo/AnotherRedisDesktopManager) ), and observe that changes are reflected in the cache and the database.

-This example demonstrates a simplified implementation of an e-commerce product catalog using Spring Boot and Redis with read-aside and write-through caching.
+This example demonstrates a simplified implementation of an e-commerce product catalog using Spring Boot and Redis with read-aside and write-through backend caching strategies.